 Grease your grill pan with the olive oil.
 Eggplants are sponges so you may have to add more oil as you are frying them.

 Fry on medium heat until they are crisp on the outside, but soft on the inside.
+Flip and fry the other side.
 Take off the griddle with a spatula and place on a plate.
 Top with the vegetable mixture.
 Meanwhile, wipe the griddle with a paper towel, add oil or butter and fry your two eggs.
-Place them on top of your vegetable stack and sit down to a hearty breakfast.
+Place them on top of your vegetable stack and sit down to a hardy breakfast.